Universal Constructivism: Asociación de Arte Constructivo

-Taller Torres-Garcia
+Taller Torres García

-Taller Torres Garcia was established in 1943, approximately four years after the closing of Asociacion de Arte Constructivo.
+Taller Torres García was established in 1943, approximately four years after the closing of Asociacion de Arte Constructivo.
 He did not stop teaching and lecturing which has caused inspired many young artists with no artistic experience, but held determination to strive in art to follow his steps.
 His goal of achieving a utopian accomplishment with Constructive Universalism was fascinating to viewers.

 To continue his trade of work, he developed a communal workshop-school.
 This school was a place for young artists to strive for the combination of applied arts that also connects to an ideal environment of utopian harmony.
 This allowed young minds to create paintings, sculptures, ceramics, stained glass, mosaics, metalwork, and furniture.
 In total, they made 27 murals in Hospital Saint Bois in 1944.
-For Torres-Garcia, this was more than a school in his eyes.
+For Torres-García, this was more than a school in his eyes.
 He viewed this shop as a way to re-educate the intention of revealing pre-Columbian heritage abstraction that was forgotten.

 The establishment of this workshop was during his arrival to Montevideo in 1934.
-Torres-Garcia failed to gather funds from the Ministry of Education and Culture (Uruguay) to open a new school.
-However, he strongly felt that he could manage teaching without official support, for he was surrounded by young determined artists which was enough for him to continue.
-He had the opportunities to create an academy, but would refuse the chance to do so.
+Torres-García failed to gather funds from the Ministry of Education and Culture (Uruguay) to open a new school.
+However, he strongly felt that he could manage teaching without official support, for he was surrounded by young determined artists, which was enough for him to continue.
+He had the opportunity to create an academy, but would refuse the chance to do so.
 For this reason, he strove to maintain the original routines of Medieval and Renaissance workshops.
 An accomplishment he reaches is the progress of active stimulating society that shows creativity as its social norm.
-In the other hand, Torres-Garcia appreciates the relationship between a teacher and student where the authority assists the students through the difficulties of finding ones self worth.
+On the other hand, Torres-García appreciates the relationship between a teacher and student where the authority assists the students through the difficulties of finding their self-worth.
 In this workshop, that connection is kept.
-Students are mutual, meaning, they all hold lots of knowledge about art and this causes Torres-Garcia to believe that he has made a school that unifies.
+Students are mutual, meaning, they all hold lots of knowledge about art, and this causes Torres-García to believe that he has made a school that unifies.
 This led to the lasting influence and has later been called the School of the South.